iamabdulhameed/CypressFramework/README.md

 # CypressFramework
-A POM (Page Object Model) &amp; Builder based Framework created for Cypress UI &amp; API from scracth by me.
+A POM (Page Object Model) & Builder based Framework created for Cypress UI & API from scracth using TypeScript by me.